browserslist/browserslist/README.md

   * `baseline widely available`: core browser set from [Baseline Widely](https://webstatus.dev/?q=baseline_status%3Awidely) which was released 30 month ago.
   * `baseline widely available on YYYY-MM-DD`: selects browser versions that supported the Widely available feature set on the specified date.
   * `baseline 2022`: selects browser versions that are compatible with all features that were Baseline Newly available at the end of the specified year.
   * `… with downstream`: includes browsers outside the core browser set that support the requested Baseline feature set based on their Chromium or Gecko version.
-[See `baseline-browser-mapping` for more details](https://github.com/web-platform-dx/baseline-browser-mapping#downstream-browsers).
+See [`baseline-browser-mapping`](https://github.com/web-platform-dx/baseline-browser-mapping#downstream-browsers).
   * `… with downstream including kaios`: same output as the previous query plus KaiOS.
 * Last versions:
   * `last 2 versions`: the last 2 versions for *each* browser.